-- have recently had severe bleeding in your stomach (e.g. an ulcer) or an other stomach or intestinal disorder that causes bleeding - have recently had a severe injury and have been resuscitated - are at risk of severe local bleeding for example if you have recently had an invasive operation (e.g. where you have had a tube or drip inserted into your body) - have recently given birth or had a miscarriage or an abortion urinary tract, especially those with bleeding
+- have recently had severe bleeding in your stomach (e.g. an ulcer) or any other stomach or intestinal disorder that causes bleeding - have recently had a severe injury and have been resuscitated - are at risk of severe local bleeding for example if you have recently had an invasive operation (e.g. where you have had a tube or drip inserted into your body) - have recently given birth or had a miscarriage or an abortion - have any problems in the genital area or urinary tract, especially those with bleeding - have had blood poisoning that could cause

-- have had blood poisoning that could cause clotting (septic thrombotic disease) - have a disease of the arteries or a disease affecting the blood vessels of your brain (cerebrovascular disease) - have tuberculosis or similar lung diseases or - severe bronchitis have any heart or circulation problems or high blood pressure - have received any drug containing streptokinase or have had an infection caused by streptococcal bacteria such as rheumatic fever or a throat infection - have damage to the eye caused by diahetes
+- affecting the blood vessels of your brain (cerebrovascular disease) - have tuberculosis or similar lung diseases or severe bronchitis - have any heart or circulation problems or high blood pressure - have received any drug containing streptokinase or have had an infection caused by streptococcal bacteria such as rheumatic fever or a throat infection - have damage to the eye caused by diabetes.